-The Chief Internal Auditor shall have an independent right of access to the Chair of the Audit and Risk Management Committee.
+The Chief Internal Auditor shall have an independent right of access to the Chief Executive and the Chair of the Audit and Risk Management Committee.
 In exceptional circumstances, where normal reporting channels may be seen to impinge on the objectivity of the audit, the Chief Internal Auditor may report directly to the Chair of the Audit and Risk Management Committee.